MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-telemetry.md

 **Data collected through UTC**

-- Version of installed SCOM product
+- Version of installed SCOM
-- Version of the  installed SCOM Update rollup on different SCOM core components
+- Version of the  installed SCOM update rollup on different SCOM core components
-- SCOM management group identifier (To - weed out duplicates)
+- SCOM management group identifier (To weed out duplicates)
 - Unique machine identifier
 - Operating system on which different SCOM core components are launched
 - Language of the SCOM installation